AndrewFrancis623/ScoreCardPlus/README.md

 # ScoreCard Plus API

-API used to generate and store Golf Scorecards from various courses.
+API used to generate and store Golf Scorecards.

 ## Description

 ScoreCard Plus API will allow create, update, delete scorecards made by user to be stored and retrived upon command.
-A database housing these scorecards will be created using SQLlite/mySQL/etc.
+A database housing these scorecards will be created using SQL/SQLlite/mySQL/etc combined with EF.
 The main goal is to have a functioning API that returns what the user adds and have that info connected to the applicable subject.
 Future plans outside the scope of the class project would include linking the API with a front end such as react.